isomerpages/nlb-eyeonasia/_asean-know-overview/03-asia-global-mindset.md

 <img src="\images\asean-countries\Looking-to-Asia.png" alt="Looking to Asia" style="width:800px;" />

-This is a selection of books on ASEAN (Mekong Region), the United Arab Emirates (UAE), China and India, curated for Eye on Asia Forum 2021.
+This is a selection of books on ASEAN (Mekong Region), the United Arab Emirates (UAE), China and India, curated for the Eye on Asia Forum 2021 on 3 and 4 March.
 It is not meant to be an exhaustive list.
-More information about the forum can be found at the [Eye on Asia Events](https://www.eyeonasia.gov.sg/eoa-events/){:target="_blank"} page
+More information about the forum can be found at the [Eye on Asia Events](https://www.eyeonasia.gov.sg/eoa-events/){:target="_blank"} page.

-### **Books for Session 1: ASEAN and the United Arab Emirates (3 March 2021)**
+### **Books on ASEAN (Mekong Region)**

 <img src="/images/book-covers/Globalization-development-in-Mekong.jpg" style="width:150px;" />